 - Had to create an account (24%) - A checkout issue.

-- Didn't trust the site with credit card information (19%) - Addressable with trust signals on the product page.
+- Didn't trust the site with credit card information (19%) - Fixable with trust signals on the product page.

-- Delivery was too slow (18%) - Addressable by communicating delivery timelines on the page.
+- Delivery was too slow (18%) - Fixable by showing delivery timelines on the page.

 - Product information was insufficient to make a decision (17%) - Directly a product page problem.

-That last point is underrated.
-Nearly one in five shoppers who abandon do so because the page didn't give them enough information.
-Rich product content - detailed feature breakdowns, materials callouts, use-case imagery - directly addresses this.
+That last number gets underestimated.
+Nearly one in five shoppers who abandon do so because the page didn't give them enough to go on.
+Detailed feature breakdowns, materials callouts, use-case imagery - that's what closes this gap.

 The Visual Content Effect

 MIT research found that the human brain processes images 60,000 times faster than text.
-This isn't a metaphor - it has concrete implications for product pages.
-A shopper scanning your page absorbs your imagery in milliseconds and your copy in seconds.
+On a product page, that means shoppers absorb imagery in milliseconds and copy in seconds.
 First impressions are almost entirely visual.

-On mobile (which now accounts for over 60% of e-commerce trafficaccording to Statista's 2024 global e-commerce report), this effect is even more pronounced.
-Users scroll quickly, text-heavy pages get skimmed or abandoned, and structured visual layouts hold attention far longer.
+On mobile - now over 60% of e-commerce traffic per Statista's 2024 global e-commerce report - this effect is amplified.
+Users scroll fast.
+Text-heavy pages get skimmed or dropped.
+Structured visual layouts hold attention far longer.

-Shopify's own data shows stores with product videos see 85% higher purchase intent compared to those with static images only.
-Lifestyle photography - images showing products in use rather than on a white background - consistently outperforms studio shots for conversion.
+Shopify's own data shows stores with product videos see 85% higher purchase intent compared to static images only.
+Lifestyle photography - products shown in actual use, not on a white background - outperforms studio shots for conversion.
+Not as a rule of thumb.
+In the data.

 The Trust Signal Premium

-- Return policy clearly stated near the add-to-cart - Users feel protected even if they never use the return policy.
+- Return policy clearly stated near the add-to-cart - Shoppers feel protected even if they never use it.

-- Reviews with verified buyer indicators - Quantity matters less than authenticity signals.
+- Reviews with verified buyer indicators - Authenticity signals matter more than review count.

 - Materials and sourcing transparency - Especially important for health, beauty, and food products.

-- Security badges near checkout links - Reduces perceived payment risk.
+- Security badges near checkout links - Cuts perceived payment risk.

 Page Speed: The Silent Killer

-Google's internal data shows that a 1-second delay in mobile page load time reduces conversions by up to 20%.
-For product pages loaded with third-party apps, this is a real problem.
+Google's internal data: a 1-second delay in mobile page load time cuts conversions by up to 20%.
+For product pages loaded with third-party apps, that's a real number to reckon with.

-A typical Shopify store using multiple page-builder apps for product page design can carry 300–500KB of additional JavaScript that executes before the page becomes interactive.
-This is why performance-focused merchants increasingly prefer pure HTML + CSS custom sections - there is no JavaScript overhead, no render-blocking, and no third-party script execution.
+A Shopify store running multiple page-builder apps can carry 300–500KB of extra JavaScript executing before the page becomes interactive.
+Merchants who care about speed move to pure HTML + CSS custom sections instead - the page loads faster and there's no render-blocking script.

 Putting It Together

-The stores at the top of their category conversion rates aren't getting there through traffic tricks.
-They're getting there because when a shopper arrives on their product page, the experience answers every question and removes every friction point before the shopper can think to leave.
+Stores at the top of their category ranges don't get there on traffic tricks.
+When a shopper lands on their product page, the page answers questions and kills objections before the shopper has a reason to leave.